controlmyspace/Coding-Three-Web-Development-Studio/README.md

 a description of what you did
 a reflection on how the accessibility & readability of your page changed.

-<h2> WEEK 2 </h2>
+<h1> Week 2 Task </h1>
 Use hyperlinks in a creative/artistic context
 Create a mini-website that uses hyperlinks in an artistic way.
 Think about how we can use hyperlinks as a tool for expression.
 For example:

-redirects in an infinite loop, write a poem using hyperlinks, or create an archive for resources, an interactive text-based / RPG game, a non-linear novel or story, a mini compendium of knowledge on a selected topic. feel free to explore more creative potentials of hyperlinks.
+- redirects in an infinite loop, write a poem using hyperlinks
+- an archive for resources
+- an interactive text-based / RPG game
+- a non-linear novel or story
+- a mini compendium of knowledge on a selected topic

+Feel free to explore more creative potentials of hyperlinks.

 <h2> WEEK 3 </h2>
 Using only HTML and CSS - draw a self-portrait
 You are free to interpret this creatively

 <h2> WEEK 4 </h2>
-Task:

-Intro video:
 Watch and follow at least one of these tutorials on Grid systems in Figma.
 Design-focused
 https://www.youtube.com/watch?v=HcQ6Hd7y-ew